Last Updated on 01/08/2023

 To the left of the cathedral is the Residence Square (Residenzplatz), to the right is the Capital Square (Kapitelplatz).
-On the Residence Square, the Residenzbrunnen fountain with waterfowl.
+On the Residence Square, the Residenzbrunnen fountain with water horses.
 It was created in 1658-1661.
 Kapitelplatz usually has a large market for tourist souvenirs.

 2. Monastery of St. Peter